Ear: Injury

 There are two principal damage mechanisms to the inner ear in industrialised society, and both injure hair cells.
 The first is exposure to elevated sound levels (noise trauma), and the second is exposure to drugs and other substances (ototoxicity).
 A large number of people are exposed to sound levels on a daily basis that are likely to lead to significant hearing loss.
 The National Institute for Occupational Safety and Health has recently published research on the estimated numbers of persons with hearing difficulty (11%) and the percentage of those that can be attributed to occupational noise exposure (24%).
 Furthermore, according to the National Health and Nutrition Examination Survey (NHANES), approximately twenty-two million (17%) US workers reported exposure to hazardous workplace noise.
-Workers exposed to hazardous noise further exacerbate the potential for developing noise-induced hearing loss when they do not wear hearing protection.

 Tinnitus

 Tinnitus is the hearing of sound when no external sound is present.
 While often described as a ringing, it may also sound like a clicking, hiss or roaring.
 Rarely, unclear voices or music are heard.
 The sound may be soft or loud, low pitched or high pitched and appear to be coming from one ear or both.
 Most of the time, it comes on gradually.
 In some people, the sound causes depression, anxiety, or concentration difficulties.

 Tinnitus is not a disease but a symptom that can result from a number of underlying causes.
 One of the most common causes is noise-induced hearing loss.
 Other causes include: ear infections, disease of the heart or blood vessels, Ménière's disease, brain tumors, emotional stress, exposure to certain medications, a previous head injury, and earwax.
 It is more common in those with depression and anxiety.